SECTION: Index E - Purchasing

 Contracts are legally binding on the System and/or its component universities only upon execution of the contract by the System and/or component university official with delegated contractual signatory authority.
 In the absence of specific written delegation by the President, employees do not have authority to execute contracts on behalf of the University.
 Employees who do so can incur disciplinary action and/or financial responsibility for costs resulting from unauthorized contract approval.

-- President has delegated to department heads, deans and other positions, as approved to execute contracts up to $25,000;
+- President has delegated to department heads, deans and other positions, as approved to execute contracts up to $25,000.
+Each fiscal year Business Services will update the delegation of authority for approval by the President and provide a copy to the UH Office of Contract Administration;

 - University Vice President's delegated to execute contracts up to $300,000;